-Beware! the noblest have ere now

-Been master'd by the Sirens' song!
+SPHINX.
+Beware! the noblest have ere now Been master'd by the Sirens' song!

+Sirens.
 Ah!
 Misguided one, why linger, 'Mid these hideous wonders dwelling!
-Cometh each melodious singer;- Hark! our choral notes are swelling, As beseems the Siren-throng.
+Cometh each melodious singer;-Hark! our choral notes are swelling, As beseems the Siren-throng.

 SPHINXES.
 (Mocking them in the same melody.)

-Force them downward, hither faring; 'Mid the boughs themselves concealing, They to seize you are preparing: Ugly falcon-claws revealing, If ye hearken to their song.
+Force them downward, hither faring;

+'Mid the boughs themselves concealing, They to seize you are preparing: Ugly falcon-claws revealing, If ye hearken to their song.

+SIRENS.
 Envy, Hate, avaunt ye!
 Listen!

+All the brightest joys that glisten,

+'Neath the sky, assemble we!

+Now with joy in every feature,

+Hail we gladly every creature,

+On the earth or in the sea!

-All the brightest joys that glisten, 'Neath the sky, assemble we!
-Now with joy in every feature, Hail we gladly every creature, On the earth or in the sea!
+On the earth or in the sea!

+Mephis.
 Dainty novelties,-there ring

 From the throat, and from the string

 Tones that sweetly interweave.

 Trills on me away are thrown;

 Tickle they mine ear alone,

 But untouch'd my heart they leave.

-SPHINXES.
+Sphinxes.
 Speak not of hearts, for, I believe,